Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 Having the position of the air intake optimized does improve the overall snorkeling experience a lot.
 Your position in the water is better and you get more relaxed.
 Snorkels on top of the mask do at times lead the snorkeler to keep the head held up instead of straight in the water.

 The Seaview 180 V2 does in our opinion a better job to encourage to hold the head steady in the water.
 While the snorkel is longer which usually requires more effort to breathe in and out, Wildhorn Outfitters in this case also made it larger.
-This in combination with the unique design provide a better airflow than the typical full-face mask.
+This in combination with the unique design provides a better airflow than the typical full-face mask.

 Keeping the water out